mroumanos/hadoop-docker/README.md

 ```
 |----base/: OS installation scripts for various versions of Hadoop and Java
 |----daemon/: site configuration files and startup scripts
-|---data/: data folders mounted to the data folders with NameNode, DataNodes, and SecondaryNameNodes containers (this allows data persistence in the cluster)
+|----data/: data folders mounted to the data folders with NameNode, DataNodes, and SecondaryNameNodes containers (this allows data persistence in the cluster)
-|---logs/: log folders for all running containers
+|----logs/: log folders for all running containers
+|----extras/: Hadoop subprojects that can be added to the cluster
-|---docker-compose.yml: architecture file, where you can set service hostnames, ports, mounted folders, etc.
+|----docker-compose.yml: architecture file, where you can set service hostnames, ports, mounted folders, etc.

 ```
 ## Endpoints